Selected Exhibitions

 The Open and Paths in Different | oil on canvas

 Seven artists – seven positions: Portrait I at Berlin's Galerie Tammen showed a plethora of approaches to the classical subject of portrait.
-Gallery owner Werner Tammen carefully selected eleven paintings (oil on canvas, oil on paper) of the PortLand cycle of works – which stood in interesting contrast to the predominantly figurative works of the other artists in the show.
+Gallery owner Werner Tammen carefully selected eleven paintings (oil on canvas, oil on paper) from my PortLand cycle of works – which stood in interesting contrast to the predominantly figurative works of the other artists in the show.

 Limits of PortLand